Riizade/Homebrew-Garbage/rules.md

 Style
 -----
 A style describes how a character generates their ability points.
-For example, a "Barbarian Rage" style might give a character a ability point any time an "attack" (physical or verbal) is made against the player, which dissipate when the character is no longer angry as a result of this action.
+For example, a "Barbarian Rage" style might give a character an ability point any time an "attack" (physical or verbal) is made against the player, which dissipate when the character is no longer angry as a result of this action.
 A "Scholar" or "Wizard" style might give a character 8 "focus" points that replenish when the character sleeps for a night.
 A "rogue" style might give the player 3 points to use any time they make an attack on an enemy that is unaware of their presence, or a single point any time they successfully use sleight of hand to steal or cheat.

 Creating a New Character
 -----